okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/oidc/index.md

 ### Refresh Token
 Refresh tokens are opaque.
 More information about using them can be found in the [Authentication Guide](/authentication-guide/tokens/refreshing-tokens).

-## Token Authentication Methods
+## Client Authentication Methods
 When registering an OAuth 2 client application, you can specify an authentication method by including the [token_endpoint_auth_method](https://developer.okta.com/docs/api/resources/apps/#add-oauth-2-0-client-application) parameter.
-Okta supports five token authentication methods:
+Okta supports five client authentication methods:

 > Note: If you don't specify a method when registering your client, the default method is `client_secret_basic`.